-- 4 units, Letter, 3 lec/3 lab - DA, CSU/UC, LACCD A, CSUGE B2/B3, IGETC 5B/5C - In this survey course for non-majors, students learn general biological principles, activities, and the relationships of living organisms to each other and the world they live in with emphasis on their correlations to the human organism.
-The course includes a study of the nutritional, medical, and genetic aspects of the modern world. - UC limits how much credit you can receive for taking this course.
+- 4 units, Letter, 3 lec/3 lab, DE - DA, CSU/UC, LACCDGE A, CSUGE B2/B3, IGETC 5B/5C - This general biology course is for students who are not biology majors.
+Topics include, the chemistry of life, basic molecular and cellular biology, genetics, evolutionary

+- theory, the diversity of organisms, and ecology.
+The laboratory exercises augment concepts learned in lecture using the scientific method. - UC limits how much credit you can receive for taking this course.
 See "UC Credit Limitations" section of this catalog for information.